Route of the Postman

 - Cashmere, cat and sphinx

-- Ivy, our Aussie
+- Ivy, Aussie and chaos agent

-Day I: The Postman Rides North
+Day I: The Postman Rides North · Tuesday, May 19

-By mid-to-late afternoon, Eugene.
 Damon and Kristen.
 Porch lights.
 The mail delivered.

-Day III: Bridge City
+Day II: Bridge City · Wednesday, May 20

 The first full day in Eugene should be slow on purpose.